-Between 1 April 2024 and 31 March 2025, gilt yields increased, further depressing the bond price and thereby decreasing the fair value of the company's Bond and related loan receivable.
+Between 1 April 2024 and 31 March 2025, gilt yields increased, further depressing the bond price and thereby decreasing the fair value.
+However, the fair value of the entire bond portfolio has increased as there are more notes in issue.
+This somewhat offsets the decrease in bond price.